nashiradeer/hydrogen/README.md

 ## Official Public Instance

+**Warning: The public instance of Hydrogen will end on 30 April 2024 at 15:00.**

 If you are interested in a public instance of Hydrogen, you can add our official instance, hosted by [Nashira Deer](https://github.com/nashiradeer), to your Discord server, by [clicking here](https://discord.com/api/oauth2/authorize?client_id=1128087591179268116&permissions=275417975808&scope=bot+applications.commands).

 ## Building/running